Scyyyy4/multipath-mesh-streaming/README.md

 ## Research Context

-Completed as part of the BEng Information Engineering programme at **CUHK**, Department of Information Engineering, under the supervision of **Professor YEUNG Wai Ho** (INC Lab).
+Completed as part of the BEng Information Engineering programme at **CUHK**, Department of Information Engineering, under the supervision of **Professor YEUNG Wai Ho**.
 This platform provides a practical foundation for future research on BATS network coding, adaptive FEC, and multi-path video streaming in wireless mesh environments.